datacorner/pipelite/README.md

 # Data Plumber
 This solution builds a bridge between two different data sources.
-Its purpose is first to access these external datasources.
-Then its collect the needed data to automate their importation into an another data source.
+It's using a Data Pipeline to make it and respects the 3 steps: Extract, Transform and Load.

 🚀 Currently this Data Bridge provides data access and load from these data sources :